Our board of trustees, known as the Council, are responsible for the Society’s governance and meet three times per year.

 It is normally expected that Council members will also serve on (and chair in the case of Vice-Presidents, Honorary Treasurer and Regions Councillor) the Committee of Council relevant to the position to which they have been elected.
-Only Fellows of the Society may stand for positions on Council and only Fellows may propose candidates for election (this includes Postgraduate Fellows).
+Only Fellows of the Society may stand for positions on Council and only Fellows may propose candidates for election (this includes Associate Fellows).

 If you wish to stand for election to Council, you should be able to demonstrate:

 a good working knowledge of the Society

 an understanding and support for its breadth of activities and audiences

 experience and seniority relevant to the position that you are standing for

 Each position also requires a sound working knowledge, as appropriate, of geographical education, expeditions and fieldwork, research and higher education.
 In addition, Council has provided guidance to nominees and proposers on the skills, expertise and experience that it feels would be most helpful at the present time.
 It is not a requirement that nominees fill identified skills gaps but it is highly desirable.